isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 Note also that you cannot change any details of your application after submission.
 If you need to change something, please contact [BriCS support][brics-support].

-Your application will be assessed by the allocation committee on a rolling basis, in a maximum of one month from submission.
+Your application will be assessed by the allocation committee on a rolling basis, in a maximum of one week from submission.
 If awarded, your project will be created immediately, and you will receive an email inviting you to join the project.
 This will take you to a project management page, on which you can invite other members of your team to join your project.
 All members of a team will be able to consume the node hours awarded to your project, but only you, as the project lead, will be able to invite and remove project members.

 [uob-rolling-call]: https://allocate.isambard.ac.uk/calls/a597f0c56d6649848cdaee694a2f550c/
 [brics-accounting]: https://docs.isambard.ac.uk/user-documentation/guides/accounting/